 Program Catalog Page(s) Action Notification Dental Assistant Medical Assistant Medical Billing and Coding Pharmacy Technician Sterile Processing Technician Veterinary Assistant 29 - 34, 38 - 45, 47 - 50, 55 - 60 Added In 2024, Pima Medical Institute will be updating certificate program start and sequence dates.
-As PMI works through the transition, this may result in a scheduled break within the program. the program in which you are enrolled is impacted, this could extend your estimated graduatic date.
+As PMI works through the transition, this may result in a scheduled break within the program.
+If the program in which you are enrolled is impacted, this could extend your estimated graduation date.
 Students who fail one or more courses or withdraw from the program and decide to reenroll at a later date may also be impacted by the scheduled break.
 This interruption will not affect any tuition, fees, or other program information.
 Adjusted dates are published in the campus catalog addendum, which is available https://pmi.edu/admissions-financial-aid/academic-catalog/.
 After reviewing the revised schedule, if you have any concerns related to the adjusted dates, please contact your admissions representative or student services coordinator.
 Certificate and Degree Programs (except Online programs) 28 - 124 Updated As PMI returns to campus, programs may be either on-ground or hybrid.
-Programs designate as 'On-Ground' mean the program is offered on campus and students are expected to attend class in person.
+Programs designates on as 'On-Ground' mean the program is offered on campus and students are expected to atter class in person.
 Programs designated as 'Hybrid' mean the program is offered using a combination of on-ground and online formats.
-Programs, courses, lectures, and labs that are scheduled to be on-ground require the student to physically attend on campus on the days/times announced.
-Refer to the program's Prospective Student Handout for information the delivery method of each course within the hybrid programs.
-On-ground programs/courses will be taught on campus barring any emergencies impacting th regular operations of campus facilities, in which case students may be notified of a change fro an on-ground to hybrid delivery method, and any changes in the course schedule (days and times of courses).
+Programs, courses, lectures, and labs that a scheduled to be on-ground require the student to physically attend on campus on the days/times announced.
+Refer to the program's Prospective Student Handout for informati on the delivery method of each course within the hybrid programs.
+On-ground programs/courses will be taught on campus barring any emergencies impacting the regular operations of campus facilities, in which case students may be notified of a chaftrom an on-ground to hybrid delivery method, and any changes in the course schedule (da and times of courses).
 These changes may impact a student's progression through the program, semester or sequence dates, and graduation.
 Veterinary Assistant 58 Updated (Removed the Dillon campus from map) Health Care Administration 76 Updated PMI certificate programs that block-transfer into semester III include Dental Assistant (except Dental Assistant - California campuses), Medical Assistant, Medical Billing and Coding, Pharmacy Technician, and Sterile Processing Technician.
-Bachelor of Science in Radiologic Sciences 135 Updated Admissions Requirements: Applicants to this degree completion program must hold an American Registry of Radiologic Technologists (ARRT), American Registry for Diagnostic Medical Sonography (ARDMS), or Nuclear Medicine Technology Certification Board (NMTCB) certification.
-Admission to the program requires an applicant to have completed a total of 70 semester credits of specific coursework at the postsecondary level consisting of 15 general education, 46 radiology technical, and 9 related credits.
-Transfer credits must meet the following conditions: awarded by a nationally or regionally accredited institution; grade of "C' or better; and numbered 100 and above.
-General education transfer credits and humanities, business, information systems, social sciences, or natural sciences.
-See additional Admissions and Transfer Credit requirements in the Prospective Students section of this catalog.